HK47196/HK47196.github.io/content/posts/leved.md

 * Vertex painting.
 Also, arbitrary vertex data?
 * Useful tools such as extruding, bevels, and so forth.
 * GLTF-only export, designed for direct import into Godot.
+* Not a prototyping tool.
+While it will be usable for this, it will firstly be a tool for creating whole levels.

 With regards to the Trenchbroom UV, taken from its manual: